 We used the rankings of each country in each subject, then calculated their average to come up with our list.
 Remember, this list is about the smartest 15-year-olds in each country.
 If you want to learn more about the collective intelligence of a nation, you might prefer to read about the 34 Smartest Countries in the World.

-Now, let’s start with our list and see from which countries come the brightest minds of them all.
+Now, let’s start with our list of countries that have smarter kids than America and see from which countries come the brightest minds of them all.